paser-group/continuous-secsoft/README.md

 ## Other instructions
+- Bring your own laptop.
+You can't work with your peer.
 - All exams are open book, one page both side handwritten cheat sheet allowed, Cheat sheets need to be submitted with exam scripts.
 - For workshop save your work in a Tenn.
 Tech.
 Gitlab repository and share the link in designated iLearn assignments.
 - If the instructor detects copy-paste in source code or exams then that will result in direct **F** for the course .